netzherpes/TTL-rapid-Dump/README.md

 Usage
 Start at 0100
-enter the Adress you want to write in or read from and press (SPACE) Press Q (Dump) or L (Load)
+enter the address you want to write in or read from and press (SPACE) Press Q (Dump) or L (Load)

 ---